Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 He stumbles a lot.

-He, and it's only going to get worse.
+And it's only going to get worse.

-I mean, he's, you know, he's a couple years away from a stroke or something.
+he's a couple years away from a stroke or something.

-The problem is, you know, will it.
+You know, the problem is, you know, will it?

 Right.

-And you were saying that DeSantis is like scared of Trump?
+And you were saying that DeSantis is, like, scared of Trump?

-Well, so.
+Well, so...

 All right.